5.1: Introduction

 GABA GABA Anxiety disorders; Epilepsy; Major inhibitory neurotransmitter in the brain

-A very useful link at the end of this chapter shows the various steps involved in neurotransmission and some ways drugs can alter this.
+A link at the end of this chapter shows various steps involved in neurotransmission and some ways drugs can alter them.

-Table 2 provides examples of drugs and their primary mechanism of action, but it is very important to realize that drugs also have effects on other neurotransmitters.
-This contributes to the kinds of side effects that are observed when someone takes a particular drug.
-The reality is that no drugs currently available work exactly where we would like them to be in the brain or only on a specific neurotransmitter.
+Table 2 provides examples of drugs and their primary mechanism of action, but it is important to realize that drugs also affect other neurotransmitters.
+This contributes to a drug’s side effects.
+Current drugs lack precise targeting to specific brain regions or individual neurotransmitter systems.
 In many cases, individuals are sometimes prescribed one psychotropic drug but then may also have to take additional drugs to reduce the side effects caused by the initial drug.
-Sometimes individuals stop taking medication because the side effects can be so profound.
+Some side effects can be so severe that individuals stop taking their medication.

 Table 2.
 Examples of drugs, their primary mechanism of action, use, and whether agonists (increase activity at the synapse) or antagonists (reduce activity at the synapse).